isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 "What is this, Mr. Yabe?"

 "Oh, this is the policy of the National Colony Association, which has its office here."
 I heard that they formulated it in 1967 after a long discussion.
-Their policy consists of the introduction and 'Our Pledge'.
+Their policy consists of the forward and 'Our Pledge'.

 "Could you wait a little while for me to write them down?"